 Many consumers believe that controlled substances are safe because they are prescribed by doctors rather than sold by drug dealers on the streets.
-Unfortunately, prescription painkillers can be highly addictive.
-According to the Centers for Disease Control, every day, 44 people in the United States die from overdose of prescription painkillers while many more become addicted.
+Unfortunately, prescription painkillers can be highly addictive and deadly.
 The most common drugs involved in prescription overdose deaths include:

 Additionally, prescription painkiller overdose deaths often involve benzodiazepines.
 Benzodiazepines are central nervous system depressants used as sedatives, to induce sleep, prevent seizures, and relieve anxiety.
 Examples include alprazolam (Xanax®), diazepam (Valium®), and lorazepam (Ativan®).

 Reducing the supply of unwanted prescription drugs is critical, as the Office of National Drug Control Policy reports that nearly one-third of children 12 and over who use drugs for the first time, begin with a prescription drug for a nonmedical purpose.

 In November 2015, our office released a handout that educates consumers as to the proper storage and disposal of prescription medication: